 1. The Yankees Were Better.

 Yes, they were.
 From 1976 to 1981, only in 1979 -- a year even more loaded with injuries than '78 -- did the Sox have a better record.
 The Sox won 97 games in 1977 and 99 in 1978, and didn't make the Playoffs.
 Today, they would have gotten in through the Wild Card.
-Then?
-They were out of luck.
+But under the format in place in 1978, they were out of luck.

 Did the Sox not have enough talent?
 Did they not have enough desire?
 Did they not have enough character?
 Whatever they did have, the Yankees had more of it, winning 5 Division titles, 4 Pennants and 2 World Series in 6 years.